WEBINAR | Dynamic-to-Detail Micro-CT in One Workflow: UniTOM HR 2

 The comparison revealed that using EDX data in the mapping process eliminated incorrect phase assignments.
 Regions of pure aluminum were no longer labeled as gold, and gold nanoparticles were correctly segmented.

 This correction is not just visual; it also impacts quantitative analysis.
-Without EDX, phase maps can fragment continuous grains and skew statistical metrics.
-The correlative 4DSTEM/EDX method eliminates the influence of different orientations in different grains, supports accurate phase analysis, and reflects the true material composition.
+Without EDX signals, phase maps can be fragmented by individual grains and consequently, the resulting statistical metrics skewed.
+The correlative 4DSTEM/EDX method eliminates such influence of grains in the material, supporting accurate phase analysis that reflects the true material composition.

-The approach scales to materials with three or more crystalline phases, providing reliable separation when neither EDX nor diffraction alone delivers robust and accurate results.
+The approach scales to materials with three or more crystalline phases, providing reliable separation when neither EDX nor diffraction alone can deliver robust and accurate results.

 GET IN Touch